5 Ways to Prepare for a Job Interview

 As professional resume writers and career coaches will tell you, navigating salary questions is one of the most nerve-wracking parts of the job application process.
 The prevailing wisdom is often to wait for the employer to bring it up first, but some HR executives suggest taking a more proactive approach.

-By making the employer bring up specific dollar amounts first, you can usually land a better starting salary and save yourself from getting locked into a lowball figure.
+By making the employer bring up specific dollar amounts first, you can usually land a better starting salary.
+Remember that it is essential to save yourself from getting locked into a lowball figure.

 4. Wrap Up Your Job Interview